sinbad/SUQS/docs/Quests.md

 Progression->AcceptQuest(Q_MainQuest);
 ```

-In Blueprints UE4 uses FNames optimally for you.
+In Blueprints Unreal uses FNames optimally for you.
 But, it can still be useful to
 predefine the names somewhere, so that if you rename something it's easier to fix
 everywhere.